bundy92/Epub_to_mobi_converter/README.md

-# EPUB to MOBI Converter
+# EPUB to MOBI/KPF Converter

-This is a simple EPUB to MOBI converter app built in Python.
+This is a simple EPUB to MOBI/KPF converter app built in Python 3.11.

 ## Features

-- Convert EPUB files to MOBI format
+- Convert EPUB files to MOBI/KPF format
-- Support for various formats
+- Support for various formats //coming later
 - Simple GUI for user interaction
-- Error handling for robust conversion
+- Basic error handling

 ## Project Structure